-CFR 1614.204.
-The Commission proposed to revise section 1614.204(b) to provide that a complainant may move for class certification at any reasonable point in the process when it becomes apparent that there are class implications raised in an individual complaint.
+These same policies apply with equal force in the federal sector.
+Accordingly, the Commission is making several changes in its regulation class complaint procedures found at 29 class implications raised in an individual complaint.
 If a complainant moves for class certification after completing counseling, the complainant will not be required to return to the counseling stage.
 Individual commenters and those representing civil rights groups uniformly endorsed the proposed change.
-Some agency commenters supported the change but asked that the regulation define "reasonable point in the process"; some suggested that this point be during the investigation or within a short time after distribution of the agency investigative file, rather than during discovery.
+Some agency commenters supported the change but asked that the regulation define 'reasonable point in the process'; some suggested that this point be during the investigation or within a short time after distribution of the agency investigative file, rather than during discovery.
 Other agencies opposed the change, arguing that it would entail additional investigative costs, cause delays and invite abuse by complainants seeking to bypass the counseling process by making frivolous class allegations.
 They maintained that a complainant should have to elect between a class or an individual claim at the pre-complaint stage.
-If a complainant can move for class certification on the eve of hearing, they argued, the agency would be required to put the individual complaint on hold and start its investigation all over again as a class case.
-Others objected only to eliminating counseling, as that is how the complainant is informed of his or her rights and responsibilities as class
+If complainant can move for class certification on the eve of hearing, they argued, the agency would be required to put the individual complaint on hold and start its investigation all over again as a class case.
+Others objected only to eliminating counseling, as that is how the complainant is informed of his or her rights and responsibilities as class agent.